-Christina is interested in how children and adults reason about the social and moral world, and her research draws on methods and ideas from both philosophy and psychology to explore topics such as morality, free will, other minds, ownership, fairness, and knowledge.
+Christina is interested in how children and adults reason about the social and moral world.
+Her research draws on methods and ideas from both philosophy and psychology to explore topics such as morality, free will, other minds, ownership, fairness, and knowledge.
 She came to U of T after completing her graduate and postdoctoral work at Yale University; before that, she was an undergraduate in Philosophy, Psychology, and Cognitive Science at the University of Waterloo.

-Umang recently graduated from the University of Toronto with a BSc in Neuroscience and Psychology.
-She is interested in pursuing further studies in research focusing on the social and moral development of individuals with Autism Spectrum Disorder.
-Her previous experience includes doing research in developmental psychology focusing on language and learning.
-In her spare time, Umang enjoys hanging out with friends, listening to music, and binge-watching Netflix.
+Umang graduated from the University of Toronto with a BSc in Neuroscience and Psychology.
+She is interested in how children and adults reason about complex concepts such as improbability, temptation, and morality.
+In her spare time, Umang enjoys binge-watching TV shows, listening to music and thinking she’s really funny.

 Inderpreet is an MA student in Psychology.
 She is interested in investigating the social-cognitive mechanisms underlying moral judgments and actions, and hopes to explore how infants and young children understand and respond to bullying behaviour.
 In her spare time, Inderpreet can be found exploring the city, swimming or binge-watching ‘The Office’.

 Julia is a second year PhD student in Psychology.
-Her research interests are centered around how dogs and humans think, learn, and navigate the world.
-She enjoys designing and carrying out behavioural studies in the form of interactive food puzzles with pet dogs in the Greater Toronto Area.
-Her recent work in the StarLab looks at how adults and children think about animals' mental abilities.
+She is interested in how dogs and humans think, learn, and navigate the world.
+She enjoys designing and carrying out behavioural studies in the form of interactive food puzzles with pet dogs.
+Her work in the StarLab looks at how adults and children think about animals' mental abilities.
 When not hanging out with dogs and doing research, she can be found drinking coffee, dancing, or lifting weights.

 Daryna recently completed a BSc in Research Psychology with a minor in Buddhism, Psychology and Mental Health, and is now completing a Master of Pastoral Studies in a Spiritual Care Stream with a focus in Buddhism.
 She completed her undergraduate thesis in the StarLab investigating how adults judge people who make moral decisions easily or with difficulty, and she is continuing to work on this project while also pursuing her Masters.
 In her spare time, she enjoys yoga, making crafts, and trying new recipes.

-Maia is a second-year Psychology specialist with a double minor in Immunology and Buddhist Psychology.
+Maia is a fourth-year psychology specialist with a double minor in Immunology and Buddhist Psychology.
 Ever since she was little, she has enjoyed playing with younger kids.
 She has applied this passion locally in her neighborhood through babysitting and globally through helping a shelter for abused and abandoned girls in Guatemala.
-Her interests in psychology range from exploration of the brain to interactions between people to child development.
+Her interests in psychology range from exploration of brain networks to interactions between people to child development.
 Her plan after university is to follow clinical psychology or research.
 Outside of school, Maia loves to travel, dance and play music with friends.

-Sikun is a second-year undergraduate student studying psychology and biology.
+Sikun is a fourth-year undergraduate student studying psychology and biology.
 She is interested in developmental psychology, and how changes in the brain can influence an individual’s sense of self, as well as their moral behaviour.
-In her spare time, she enjoys drawing, volunteering, and binge-reading books during the night (then regretting it the next day).
+In her spare time, she enjoys drawing, volunteering, and binge-reading books during the night (and then regretting it the next day).

-Julie just finished her second year, majoring in human biology (health and disease), with a double minor in psychology and physiology.
-She is fascinated by science and is very interested in learning more about children's development, especially working to understand the development of moral judgment and the link between psychology and philosophy while working and playing with children!
-Outside of her studies, Julie loves helping others and playing sports, including dragon boating, swimming, rock climbing, volleyball and many others.
+Julie is going into her fourth year, majoring in Human Biology-Health & Disease, with a double minor in Psychology and Physiology.
+She is fascinated by science and is interested in learning more about children's development and how the brain can influence personality, moral judgment, self and identity.
+Julie loves to help others and volunteering with a future goal to pursue a career in Clinical Psychology or in the field of Medicine to impart her knowledge and improve the world.
+Outside of her studies, Julie loves to stroll through museums and playing sports, including dragon boating, swimming, rock climbing, volleyball and many others.

 Morgan is a second year undergraduate student, majoring in psychology and physiology.
 She is interested in developmental and clinical psychology and how development affects future mental health.
 In her spare time, she can be found figure skating, teaching children how to skate, horseback riding, and reading.

-Jasmine is a second-year undergrad student specializing in psychology and majoring in neuroscience.
-She is deeply interested in the area of childhood development, especially in issues pertaining to morality, sense of self, and personality.
+Jasmine is a third-year undergrad student specializing in psychology and majoring in neuroscience.
+She is deeply interested in childhood development, especially in issues pertaining to morality, sense of self, and personality.
 In the future, she hopes to attend graduate school and to work as a child and adolescent clinical psychologist.
-Outside of school, Jasmine loves to read, paint, write, watch movies, and spend time with friends/family.
+Outside of school, Jasmine loves to read, paint, watch movies, and spend time with friends/family.

 Amanda is a third-year undergraduate student pursuing a degree in Psychology with aspirations of getting her masters in Clinical Psychology.
 She hopes to work with youth from diverse backgrounds in a variety of settings to promote wellness and wellbeing.
 She is eager to develop her skillset so as to better assist and serve her community.
 Amanda enjoys spending time with her family and loved ones and her interests include the arts, outdoor activities and community engagement.